Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Pediatric physical therapist engaging an infant with reflective play during a therapy session at Movevery.

-At Movevery, we focus on each child’s strengths and support their unique developmental journey through pediatric physical therapy in Denver, CO.
+At Movevery, we turn concerns into milestones and moments of joy, together.
+We focus on each child’s strengths and support their unique developmental journey through pediatric physical therapy in Denver, CO.
 Parenting can feel overwhelming, so take a deep breath and let our team ease the stress around milestones by giving you clear, supportive guidance.

 During sessions, we create a calm and playful space where your baby can explore movement while we gently guide their body through age appropriate skills.
 We use specialized hands on therapies such as craniosacral fascial therapy, craniosacral therapy, and Total Motion Release Tots to release tension and support alignment.
 We also weave in purposeful play, functional movements, and simple exercises to help your child build strength, balance, coordination, and confidence.